hiveeyes/beradio/doc/source/research/prior-art.rst

 Outlook:

-    | You have chosen a very nice and simple defacto data encoding protocol.
+    | You have chosen a nice and simple de facto data encoding protocol.
 I hope though that you will be
     | using the extended bencode versions that also allow bool and float to be part of the data… I’m using
-    | them a lot for temperatue and humidity for instance!
+    | them a lot for temperature and humidity for instance!
     |
     | -- http://jeelabs.org/2012/06/22/structured-data/#comment-5591